 The following checklist details all your requirements to obtain AAMET EFT Level 2 Practitioner Certification, which now includes Accredited status as well.
 In addition to the AAMET core requirements and guidelines, every trainer determines certain discretionary requirements, such as readings and videos.
-Generally, students complete certification within 6-12 months.
+Generally, students complete certification within 9-12 months, although completion within 6 months is possible for a highly motivated candidate.
 About AAMET

 CERTIFICATION REQUIREMENTS CHECKLIST